MaxMichelutti/AOC2025/README.md

 ### Day 12

 Gotta be honest, I was completely lost today.
 The problem was so hard that the only way I could think of solving it in the general case was to feed it to a powerful SMT solver and hope that such a tool could crack it.
 Luckily, before I started encoding the problem, I decided to try to exclude the instances that were undoubtedly impossible because the region was too small to host all required shapes no matter the position and orientation.
 That left me with about half the regions to check, and before starting the encoding procedure I decided to attempt to feed the amount of possible regions to the AOC website, since the shapes I was given kinda looked like they could fit optimally in a big rectangle.
 Big surprise: that amount was the actual solution for today!<br>
+I hope everyone had such an input, because otherwise the path to the solution would have been brutal.<br>
 There is no part two today since this is the last day of advent of code, and, as per tradition, the last star is given for free if all other stars are collected.<br>
+I wish you all a merry Christman, see you again (hopefully) for advent of code 2026!